-Section 1.
-A joint committee shall be established to study and make recommendations concerning the State Employees' Retirement System which may include recommendations concerning UC Claims Intermittent Intake Interviewers.
-If the Employer and the Union agree to any such recommendations, then both parties shall support the adoption of legislation necessary for their implementation.
+- Section 1.
+A joint committee shall be established to study and make recommendations concerning the State Employees' Retirement System.
+If the Employer and the Union agree to any such recommendations, then both parties shall support the adoption of legislation necessary for their implementation. - Section 2.

-Section 2.
 In the event the State Employees' Retirement Code is amended during the term of this Agreement to authorize dues deductions for retired public employee associations, the parties agree to negotiate whether or not the Agreement should be amended to incorporate changes permitted by the amendment to the Code.
 It is clearly understood that if this Agreement is reopened for negotiations for this purpose, the provisions of Article 41, No Strikes or Lockouts, will remain in full force and effect.

-GENERAL PROVISIONS
+ARTICLE 36 GENERAL PROVISIONS